-Division 1 Complaint Process
+Division 1 Complaints

-Making a complaint 44(1) A person may give a written, signed complaint to the complaints director regarding
+Making a complaint

+47(1) A person may give a written, signed complaint to the complaints director regarding
-- (a) a regulated member, or - (b) a former member.

-(2) A complaint under subsection (1) is not affected by the person about whom the complaint is made ceasing to be a regulated member before the proceedings with respect to the complaint are completed.

-(3) Despite subsection (1)(b), a complaint cannot be made about a former member if 2 years has elapsed since the person became a former member.

-(4) Despite subsection (1)(b), a complaint about a former member who was a member under a former Act but has not been a regulated member under this Act may be made under this Part only if discipline proceedings under the former Act could be commenced if that Act were still in force.

-(5) If information or a notice is treated as a complaint under section 46 and acted on under section 45, the information or notice is deemed to be a complaint.
+- (a) a regulated member, or - (b) a former member. - (2) A complaint under subsection (1) is not affected by the person about whom the complaint is made ceasing to be a regulated member before the proceedings with respect to the complaint are completed. - (3) Despite subsection (1)(b), a complaint cannot be made about a former member if 2 years has elapsed since the person became a former member. - (4) Despite subsection (1)(b), a complaint about a former member who was a member under the former Act but has not been a regulated member under this Act may be made under this Part only if discipline proceedings under the former Act could be commenced if that Act were still in force. - (5) If information or a referral is treated as a complaint under section 49 and acted on under section 48, the information or referral is deemed to be a complaint.

+Acting on a complaint
-Acting on a complaint 45(1) Within 30 days of being given a complaint or treating information as a complaint, the complaints director must give notice to the complainant of the action taken with respect to it.

-- (2) The complaints director - (a) may encourage the complainant and the investigated person to communicate with each other and resolve the complaint, - (b) may make a referral to an alternative complaint resolution process under Division 2, - (c) may request an expert to assess and provide a written report on the subject-matter of the complaint, - (d) may conduct, or appoint an investigator to conduct, an investigation,
+- 48(1) Within 30 days after being given a complaint or treating information as a complaint, the complaints director must give notice to the complainant of the action taken with respect to it. - (2) The complaints director - (a) may encourage the complainant and the investigated person to communicate with each other and resolve the complaint, - (b) may, with the consent of the complainant and the investigated person, attempt to resolve the complaint, - (c) may make a referral to an alternative complaint resolution process under Division 2, - (d) may request an expert to assess and provide a written report on the subject-matter of the complaint, - (e) may conduct, or appoint an investigator to conduct, an investigation,

-- (e) if satisfied that the complaint is trivial or vexatious, may dismiss the complaint, and - (f) if satisfied that there is insufficient or no evidence of unprofessional conduct, may dismiss the complaint.

-(3) If the complaints director dismisses the complaint, the complaints director must, within 30 days, give notice to the complainant of the dismissal and the right to apply for a review by the complaint review committee under section 57.
+- (f) if satisfied that the complaint is trivial or vexatious, may dismiss the complaint, and - (g) if satisfied that there is insufficient or no evidence of unprofessional conduct, may dismiss the complaint. - (3) If the complaints director dismisses the complaint, the complaints director must, within 30 days, give notice to the complainant of the dismissal and the right to apply for a review by the complaint review committee under section 60.